-Experiences with the point system (r-w-r card) from mid-2011 to mid-2016
+Experiences with the point system (r-w-r card)

 As mentioned in section one (Legal ramifications) migration policy is changing in Austria, putting greater emphasis on labour migration and thus facilitating access to work.
 In July 2011 the first pillar of the point system was introduced, namely skilled and highly skilled migrants - with the red-white-red-card, together with the promotion of a transfer of resident title of third country migrants which allows to access the labour market immediately without labour market testing (red-white-red card plus), addressing not only graduates of Austrian universities but also refugees and persons under special protection on humanitarian grounds.